-In fiscal 2013, 2014 and 2015 revenues from shipments made to customers outside of the United States accounted for approximately 52%, 61% and 57% of our revenues, respectively.
+In fiscal 2014, 2015 and 2016 revenues from shipments made to customers outside of the United States accounted for approximately 61%, 57% and 64% of our revenues, respectively.
 Since we sell certain of our products and services worldwide, our businesses are subject to risks associated with doing business internationally.
 We anticipate that revenues from international operations will continue to represent a substantial portion of our total revenue.
 In addition, many of our manufacturing facilities, and therefore employees, suppliers, real property, capital equipment, cash and other assets are located outside the United States.
 Accordingly, our future results could be harmed by a variety of factors, including without limitation:

-- · changes in foreign currency exchange rates; - ·changes in a country's or region's political or economic conditions, particularly in developing or emerging markets; - •political and economic instability, including the possibility of civil unrest, terrorism, mass violence or armed conflict; - ·longer payment cycles of foreign customers and difficulty of collecting receivables in foreign jurisdictions; - trade protection measures; - · difficulty in staffing and managing widespread operations;

-·difficulty in managing distributors and sales agents and their compliance with applicable laws;

-- · changes in a foreign government's budgets, leadership and national priorities; - · increased legal risks arising from differing legal systems; and

-·compliance with export control and anticorruption legislation, including but not limited to, the Foreign Corrupt Practices Act and UK Bribery Act and International Traffic in Arms Regulations.
+changes in foreign currency exchange rates;

+- changes in a country's or region's political or economic conditions, particularly in developing or emerging markets; - political and economic instability, including the possibility of civil unrest, terrorism, mass violence or armed conflict; - longer payment cycles of foreign customers and difficulty of collecting receivables in foreign jurisdictions; - trade protection measures; - difficulty in staffing and managing widespread operations; - difficulty in managing distributors and sales agents and their compliance with applicable laws; - changes in a foreign government's budget, leadership and national priorities; - increased legal risks arising from differing legal systems; and - compliance with export control and anticorruption legislation, including but not limited to, the Foreign Corrupt Practices Act and UK Bribery Act and International Traffic in Arms Regulations. - On June 23, 2016, the United Kingdom (U.K.) held a referendum in which voters approved an exit from the European Union (E.U.), commonly referred to as "Brexit".
+There is substantial uncertainty surrounding the Brexit vote and any impact of Brexit depends on the terms of the UK's withdrawal from the EU, which still need to be determined and could take several years to accomplish.
+The UK's withdrawal from the EU could result in a global economic downturn, which could depress the demand for our products and services.
+The UK also could lose access to the single EU market and to the global trade deals negotiated by the EU on behalf of its members, depressing trade between the UK and other countries, which would negatively impact our international operations.
+Additionally, we may face new regulations regarding trade, security and employees, among others in the UK.
+Compliance with such regulations could be costly, negatively impacting our business, results of operations and financial condition.